Last Updated on 8th May 2022 by Sophie Nadeau

 The City of Lights, the capital of France, and when it comes to the 14th of February, the City of Love.
-It may seem cliché to head to Paris when it comes to the February Holiday, but there’s certainly plenty of romantic things to do with your loved one in the city.
+It may seem cliché to head to Paris when it comes to the February Holiday, but believe me there’s certainly no shortage of romantic things to do with your loved one in the city.
 Here’s your ultimate guide on how to spend Valentine’s day in Paris.

 Contents